neivv/aice/Documentation.md

     * `6` Bullet is moving near an unit (Valkyrie attack)
 - `bullet.bounces_remaining` Amount of bounces remaining.
 Only used if `bullet.state` is 3
 - `bullet.order_target_x` and `bullet.order_target_y` The point which bullet is targeting
+- `unit.kills` How many kills the unit has
+- `unit.carried_resource_amount` How many resources a worker is carrying (That is, usually 8, 2, or 0)
+- `unit.ground_cooldown` How many frames of cooldown are remaining before the unit can attack again with its ground weapon
+- `unit.air_cooldown` How many frames of cooldown are remaining before the unit can attack again with its air weapon
+- `unit.spell_cooldown` How many frames of cooldown are remaining before the unit can cast another spell
+- `unit.speed` The unit's current speed, in flingy.dat units but also applicable to units using iscript movement variables instead)
+- `unit.unit_id` Unit's units.dat ID
+    * This value cannot be modified.
 - `unit.hitpoints` Current hitpoints of the unit (256 times displayed value).
     * Setting hitpoints above maximum value makes the game freeze when damaging a building with damage overlays.